Kids love to play with slime and might accidentally drop it on the rug. Learn some How to Get Slime Out of Carpet in easy ways!

 - Do not saturate the carpet for a longer period of time.

-- Avoid the use of a vacuum cleaner on the floor covering, when the slime is wet.
+- Avoid using a vacuum cleaner on the floor covering when the slime is wet.

-- Always wear a face mask and hand gloves to avoid any mishap.
+- Always wear a face mask and hand gloves to avoid mishaps and maintain proper ventilation.

 - If any solvents get into your eye, immediately flush your eyes with lots of water and consult a doctor as soon as possible.